vmware/vic/doc/user/usage.md

 The intent is that vSphere Integrated Containers (VIC) should not _require_ an installation step - deploying a [Virtual Container Host](../design/arch/vic-container-abstraction.md#virtual-container-host) (VCH) directly without any prior steps should always be possible.
 At the current time this is the only approach available.

-Installation will be required for capabilities such as [self-provisioning](doc/design/validating-proxy.md) and management network isolation via [vmomi proxy](doc/design/vmomi-authenticating-agent.md).

 ## Deploying a Virtual Container Host

 ### Requirements